Jake Burger Player Props: White Sox vs. Braves

-Jake Burger is available when the Chicago White Sox take on Charlie Morton and the Atlanta Braves at Truist Park Friday at 7:20 PM ET.
+The Chicago White Sox, including Jake Burger (.343 on-base percentage in past 10 games, 69 points above season-long percentage), take on starting pitcher Spencer Strider and the Atlanta Braves at Truist Park, Saturday at 7:15 PM ET.

-He returns to action for the first time since July 9, when he went 1-for-4 against the Cardinals.
+He had a hitless showing in his most recent game (0-for-3) against the Braves.

 Jake Burger Game Info & Props vs. the Braves